-Tyson Fury just knocked Deontay Wilder out in the 7th round after an aggressive masterclass
+Tyson Fury finished Deontay Wilder in the 7th round after an aggressive masterclass

 - Wilder took a fearsome knockout record into his 11th successive world title fight against Fury.

-- But Fury the boxer became a puncher at the MGM Grand Garden Arena in Las Vegas as he kept beating his American adversary down.
+- But Fury the boxer became a puncher at the MGM Grand Garden Arena in Las Vegas, as he kept beating his American adversary down.

 - The Gypsy King rules once again.